cathazi/Zich_fc-NF/README.md

 # Modulatory effects of dynamic fMRI-based neurofeedback on emotion regulation networks in adolescent females
 This repository will contain the scripts used for the analysis reported in:

-Catharina Zich, Nicola Johnstone, Michael Lührs, Stephen Lisk, Simone PW Haller, Annalisa Lipp, Jennifer YF Lau, Kathrin Cohen Kadosh (submitted) Modulatory effects of dynamic fMRI-based neurofeedback on emotion regulation networks in adolescent females.
+Catharina Zich, Nicola Johnstone, Michael Lührs, Stephen Lisk, Simone PW Haller, Annalisa Lipp, Jennifer YF Lau, Kathrin Cohen Kadosh (2020) Modulatory effects of dynamic fMRI-based neurofeedback on emotion regulation networks in adolescent females. https://doi.org/10.1016/j.neuroimage.2020.117053

 # Requirements
 - MatLab 2018b or greater (may run on earlier versions but not tested)